Editing note: This post first appeared in a Stripe-internal email. It was first cross-posted to this blog December 12, 2022.

 Yep!
 But it’s easy to tack on concise syntax later.
 We’ve punted around some ideas for this over the years, but there are still a few unanswered questions which is the main reason why we haven’t built something yet:

-- Should opaque types be file-private (like sealed classes), module-private (like
+- Should opaque types be file-private (like sealed classes),

 private